 The following table shows the entrance requirement (based on GCSE results) that must be satisfied before any subject is studied at A level.
-A minimum of 4 Grade B and 3 Grade C passes.
-Including:
+For admission to Sixth Form you must attain a minimum of 4 Grade B and 3 Grade C passes, including the requirements outlined below for your chosen subjects.
+If these requirements are not met, the appropriate Head of Department should be consulted with respect to entry into any subject.